 Begin testing after you submit an application to MCC.

 If you are still in high school, you may want to take the test when you are close to the end of your last semester.Schedule Placement Testing

 Placement testing is not timed.
-Testing usually takes 1½ to 2 hours to complete.
+Allow 2 to 2½ hours to complete.

-Bring your current photo ID (i.e., driver's license, State ID, passport, high school ID).
+A current valid photo ID is required (i.e., driver's license, State ID, passport, high school ID).